westerndigitalcorporation/zonedstorage.io/docs/tools/sg3utils.md

 The third column of the output is the disk vendor ID.
 For ATA disks, this is always `ATA` even for ATA disks connected to a SAS host-bus-adapter (HBA).
-The *transport* used to communicate with the disk can be more precisely discovered using the `-t` option.
+The *transport* that is used to communicate with the disk can be more precisely discovered using the `-t` option.

 ```plaintext
 # lsscsi -t